 Social media platforms used to be a real goldmine for marketers.
-However, users are getting tired of reading the same ads every day, so they just keep scrolling.
-Some marketers even think that marketing is broken.
+Now, users are getting tired of reading the same ads every day, so they just keep scrolling.
+Some might say that marketing is broken.
 We don’t think that’s true; marketing is not broken, but it has definitely changed from what it used to be.
-And real-time marketing is one of the examples of how marketing has changed.

 In this article, we are going to show you: